aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

 ## Prerequisites

--Access to deploy Cloudformation template and create resources (Amazon EC2, Aurora PostgreSQL, RDS Oracle, VPC, Subnets, Security groups, IAM roles and Policies)
+- Access to deploy Cloudformation template and create resources (Amazon EC2, Aurora PostgreSQL, RDS Oracle, VPC, Subnets, Security groups, IAM roles and Policies)

 ### Operating System (required)

-These deployment instructions are optimized to best work on **<Amazon Linux 2023 AMI>** which is deployed for you on the bastion host.
+- These deployment instructions are optimized to best work on **<Amazon Linux 2023 AMI>** which is deployed for you on the bastion host.

 ### AWS account requirements (If applicable)